-In 1946 her stunning performance in Howard Hawks’ ‘The Big Sleep’ alongside Humphrey Bogart established her firmly in Hollywood.
-By this time Lauren was an iconic star who was much sought after for specific femme fatale roles that she enacted with consummate ease.
+In 1946, her stunning performance in Howard Hawks’ ‘The Big Sleep,’ alongside Humphrey Bogart, cemented her place in Hollywood.
+By now, Lauren had become an iconic star who was sought after for playing femme fatale roles, which she portrayed with great ease.

-The year 1947 saw her being cast with Humphrey Bogart in another blockbuster, ‘Dark Passage’ in which she played the role of a mysterious San Francisco artist and got rave reviews in the ‘New York Times’.
+In 1947, she was cast alongside Humphrey Bogart in another blockbuster film ‘Dark Passage’ in which she played the role of a mysterious San Francisco artist and earned rave reviews for her performance.

-She starred alongside Bogart and Edward G Robinson in the suspense film ‘Key Largo’ in 1948, where she almost outdid her costars through her brilliant performance.
+She starred alongside Bogart and Edward G Robinson in the suspense film ‘Key Largo’ in 1948.
+She almost outclassed her co-stars with her brilliant performance.

 Awards & Achievements